TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/FileModule/Index.rst

 File metadata
 -------------

-You can provide metadata for the file by clicking on the button looking like a pencil with the title text :guilabel:`Edit Metadata of this file`.
+You can provide metadata for the file by clicking on the button that looka like a pencil with the title text :guilabel:`Edit Metadata of this file`.

-The metadata you can provide may include (depending on the setup of the system and the format of the file):
+The metadata you provide can include (depending on the setup of the system and the format of the file):

-*  Texts to be displayed to all users in some contexts (:guilabel:`Title`, :guilabel:`Description`)
+*  Text to be displayed to all users in some contexts (:guilabel:`Title`, :guilabel:`Description`)
 *  Text for :ref:`accessibility` such as the :guilabel:`alternative text`
    for an image or a :guilabel:`download name`